-In 2013, SEEN moved our offices to the Pacific Northwest and, as a project of CSE, is working in alliance with peoples’ movements, grassroots groups, and citizens throughout the country in ensuring the U.S. and Canadian governments live up to their moral obligations of preserving a stable climate for generations to come.
-We are now building a strong network of activists committed to ending all new fossil fuel export infrastructure, with the goal of upholding the scientific call to keep over 80 percent of proven fossil fuel reserves in the ground, and working in partnership with clean energy groups regionally and globally in ushering in the era of abundant, safe, clean renewable energy to power a truly sustainable economy.
+In 2013, SEEN moved our offices to the Pacific Northwest and is now working in alliance with peoples’ movements, grassroots groups, and citizens throughout the country in ensuring the U.S. and Canadian governments live up to their moral obligations of preserving a stable climate for generations to come.
+We are now building a strong network of activists and elected officials committed to ending all new fossil fuel export infrastructure, with the goal of upholding the scientific call to keep over 80 percent of proven fossil fuel reserves in the ground, and working in partnership with clean energy groups regionally and globally in ushering in the era of abundant, safe, clean renewable energy to power a truly sustainable economy.

 To learn more about our work with elected officials and activists around an initiative demanding an end to new fossil fuel infrastructure in the U.S. and Canada and a just transition, visit our website here.